wikananda/Image-Classification-CNN-vs-TIMMs/README.md

   pip install -r requirements.txt
   ```
 ### Dataset Preparation
+For my experiment, the model is trained using [AI vs Real image dataset](https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images).
+I was only using the test set as my training, validation and test data due to my low computing power.
 - Update `dataset.yaml` for train/val/test splits, image size, etc.
 - If you already processed your dataset (splitting and preprocessing), place it under `dataset/processed`.
 - If not, placed under `dataset/raw` and run: